eftakhairul/precise64/README.md

 -----------
 * [Download] - download vagrant from their officail website
 * [Installation] - follow thier official  installation tutorial
+* [Tutorial] - A nice tutorial on setting up dev environment

 How to use it
 --------------